peteroupc/peteroupc.github.io/exporand.md

 The following Python code implements the beta sampler described in this document.
 It relies on two Python modules I wrote:

-- "[**bernoulli.py**](https://github.com/peteroupc/peteroupc.github.io/blob/master/bernoulli.py)", which collects a number of Bernoulli factories, some of which are relied on by the code below.
+- "[**bernoulli.py**](https://github.com/peteroupc/peteroupc.github.io/blob/master/bernoulli.py)", which collects a number of Bernoulli factories, some of which are relied on by the following code.
 - "[**randomgen.py**](https://github.com/peteroupc/peteroupc.github.io/blob/master/randomgen.py)", which collects a number of random variate generation methods, including `kthsmallest`, as well as the `RandomGen` class.

 Note that the code uses floating-point arithmetic only to convert the result of the sampler to a convenient form, namely a floating-point number.